mlswg/mls-protocol/draft-ietf-mls-protocol.md

 location for each added member and states it in the Commit message.

 An Add is applied after being included in a Commit message.
-The position of the Add in the list of proposals determines the node index `index` of the leaf node where the new member will be added.
+The position of the Add in the list of proposals determines the leaf index `index` of the leaf node where the new member will be added.
 For the first Add in the Commit, `index` is the leftmost empty leaf in the tree, for the second Add, the next empty leaf to the right, etc.